Hobbyist O'Sullivan would skip Worlds

 |Coverage: Watch live on BBC Two Wales, BBC iPlayer, BBC Red Button, BBC Sport website and the BBC Sport app.
 Highlights on BBC Two Wales, online and the BBC Red Button.

-Ronnie O'Sullivan says he would miss the World Snooker Championship if he gets a "better offer".
+Ronnie O'Sullivan says he would miss the World Snooker Championship if he got a "better offer".

 The six-time world champion beat James Cahill to make the Welsh Open second round in Newport while home favourite Mark Williams was knocked out by Norway's Kurt Maflin.